neurodatascience/QLS612-Overview/setup/linux.md

 #### VSCode extensions

 1. Open the Visual Studio Code application.
-1. Press `Ctrl+Shift+P` in the new window that opens and type "Extensions:
+1. Press `Ctrl+Shift+P` in the new window that opens and type `"Extensions: Install extensions"` into the search bar that appears at the top of the screen.
-   Install extensions" into the search bar that appears at the top of the screen.
-Select the appropriate entry from the dropdown menu that appears (there should be four entries; simply select the one that reads "Extensions:
+   Select the appropriate entry from the dropdown menu that appears (there should be four entries; simply select the one that reads `Extensions: Install extensions`).
-   Install extensions").
 1. A new panel should appear on the left-hand side of the screen with a search bar.
    Search for each of the following extensions and press `Install` for the first entry that appears.

-(The author listed for all of these extensions should be "Microsoft".)
-   - Python (n.b., you will need to reload VSCode after installing this)
-   - Live Share (n.b., you may need to press "Ctrl/Cmd+Shift+P" and type "install extensions" again after installing this)
-   - Docker
+{% include vs-code-extensions.html %}

 ### Python